enso-org/enso/doc/design/syntax/syntax.md

 The `prec` decorator specifies the
 [precedence relation](https://en.wikipedia.org/wiki/Order_of_operations) to
 other operators.
-Here, we specified that the precedence is bigger than the multiplication operator.
-The precedences are inherited in Enso, so if the multiplication operator was provided with information that it has a bigger precedence than addition, the new operator above will inherit this dependency as well.
+Here, we specified that the precedence is higher than the precedence of the multiplication operator.
+The precedences are inherited in Enso, so if the multiplication operator was defined with a higher precedence than addition, the new operator above would inherit this dependency as well.
 The `assoc` decorator defines the
 [operator associativity](https://en.wikipedia.org/wiki/Operator_associativity) –
 it is either left, right or none.
 If you do not provide the information, no precedence relations would be defined and the associativity will default to